iotaledger/iota-wiki/internal/learn/future/dust-protection.md

 ---
 id: dust-protection
 title: Dust Protection
-description: Introduction to the history of dust protection in IOTA
+description: Introduction to the history and future of dust protection in IOTA.
 keywords:
   - Dust
   - Chrysalis
   - Legacy
+  - Stardust
+  - UTXO
+  - conditional sending
 ---
 # The Evolution of Dust Protection on IOTA

 This short note attempts to explain how dust protection has evolved with the needs of the IOTA network.